sebrk/FSProgress/README.md

 # README #

 FSProgress is a feedback system which includes a queuing system.
 It handles multiple "services" intelligently.
-It was originally made to improve the user feedback in Volvo On Call but can be skinned and changed to work in other projects as well.
+It was originally made to improve the user feedback in a *unnamed world brand car manufacturer app* but can be skinned and changed to work in other projects as well.

 It uses GCD as a Singelton and can be messaged by sending objects that conform to the **FSData** protocol.